my-name-is-p/struceOS-Pegasus-Theme/README.md

 - Customizable settings.

 If you have any issues, please open a ticket or  let me know on [discord](https://discord.gg/Pa92b2Q2pa)
-# Version 1.1.0 Updates
+# Version 1.2.0 Updates
-1. Split theme.qml into separate files for easier editing
-2. Moved common functions to js
-2. Updated header logic
-3. Added Search functionality
-4. Added an in app Settings panel
+1. Added game count to collection title
-5. Added an All Games collection
+2. Added collection dropdown menu
-6. Fixed GoG and Steam collections

 # Thank yous
 Thank you to both [VGmove (EasyLaunch)](https://github.com/VGmove/EasyLaunch) and [PlayingKarrde (clearOS)](https://github.com/PlayingKarrde/clearOS).
 I used your themes to build this theme.